Bampton Town Hall: History

 The lords of the manor, Thomas Denton and Frederick Whitaker, conveyed the site to trustees after the building was completed and the conveyancing fees had been paid.
 The assembly hall was used for magistrates' court hearings and public events in the mid-19th century.
 The market in Bampton failed to attract many merchants and was described by one of the then lords of the manor, Edward Whitaker, in the mid 19th century as a "white elephant".
 The east end of the market hall was converted into garaging for the horse drawn fire engine in 1870, while the west end of the market hall was converted into a subscription reading room in 1884 and then into a public lending library in 1891.

 Ownership of the building was transferred to the newly-formed Bampton Parish Council in 1895.
 The building was extended to the north and to the east at the expense of a local resident, Philip Southby, so improving improved access to the first floor, in 1906 and, following Southby's death, a clock was installed on the east side of the building, to commemorate his contribution to the town, in 1908.

 The east end of the ground floor continued to accommodate the local fire engine until the fire service moved to New Street in 1970.
-An extensive programme of refurbishment works costing £6,000 was carried out at that time, Following completion of the works, the parish council moved their meetings to a room on the ground floor and the first floor room was let to the West Oxfordshire Arts Association.
-The clock, which tended to break down, was taken down in 1972, and the poet and comedian, Pam Ayres, read a poem at an early stage of her career, in the town hall in 1974.
+An extensive programme of refurbishment works costing £6,000 was carried out at that time.
+Following completion of the works, the parish council moved their meetings to a room on the ground floor and the first floor room was let to the West Oxfordshire Arts Association.
+The clock, which tended to break down, was taken down in 1972.

+In 1974, poet and comedian Pam Ayres read a poem in the town hall at an early stage of her career.